 While a certain amount of sodium is necessary for health, many people consume too much.
-Excess sodium makes the body retain water, which can cause bloating.
+Sodium may cause bloating as the body retains more water when a person consumes too much.

 According to the Centers for Disease Control and Prevention (CDC), about